-All the properties in which Pelangio owns a 100% interest are in good standing or have sufficient work credits to be maintained for a minimum of one year, with the exception of a single unit in Ogden Township.
-Also, all leased and patented properties are in good standing through payment of taxes, and we are completing any necessary work commitments on any properties that are under option to Pelangio.
+All the properties in which Pelangio owns a 100% interest are in good standing or have sufficient work credits to be maintained for a minimum of one year.
+All leased and patented properties are in good standing through payment of taxes, and we are completing any necessary work commitments on any properties that are under option to Pelangio.